error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/README.md

 - No use of Compton wavelength or predefined scale lengths.
 - The reconstruction is based only on geometry and physical constants.

-This test directly avoids the circular logic found in other models (e.g., Michaud), where mass is inserted via lambda_C and reappears in the result.
+This test directly avoids the circular logic found in other models, where mass is inserted via lambda_C and reappears in the result.

 ### Example Output